 The examples are organized as follows:

-large memory use and reservation
+examples for large memory use and reservation

 You can use the command